daisyworld1/bible-explainer/README.md

 After returning to my dorm, I opened the book.
 The first page read something like, "This person is the son of this person, and that person is the son of that person..."
 As someone who spends a lot of time solving logical problems, I sometimes struggle to stay focused while reading.
 The Bible holds so many valuable lessons, but some passages can be difficult to get through.

-The goal of this app is to make the Bible easier to understand for everyone—with the help of AI—regardless of your reading proficiency.
+The goal of this app is to help everyone understand the Bible holistically—with the help of AI—regardless of their reading proficiency.
 Feel free to message me with feature requests!

 Email: staceyshi10@gmail.com